hwaseem04/UrduSeamformer/README.md

 ```

 ### Preparing the configuration files
-For each experiment, internal parameters have been extracted to an external configuration JSON file.
-To modify values for your experiment, please do so here.
-For quick reference , check out [Sample_Exp_Configuration](https://github.com/ihdia/seamformer/blob/main/Sample_Exp_Configuration.json).

   | Parameters  | Description | Default Value
   | ----------  | ----------- | ------------- |